Appendix C — Troubleshooting

 ChatGPT is good at offering functions to solve a problem, explaining arguments of a function and giving examples of their use.

-If you are in Reporting with Data and use ChatGPT or other GenAI, then you are required to include in your notebook a description of what you were trying to do, the chat prompt that helped you get the answer, and comments or descriptions in your own words describing what each line of code does.
+If you are in Reporting with Data and use ChatGPT, Copilot or other GenAI, then you are required to include in your notebook a description of what you were trying to do, the chat prompt that helped you get the answer, and comments or descriptions in your own words describing what each line of code does.

 If you aren’t in RWD, you should do that anyway ;-).